The Top 10 Most Expensive Disease Treatments

 Blood pressure is the force of blood against your artery walls as it circulates through your body.
 It can greatly increase your risk of certain health problems like heart disease and stroke if it remains untreated.
 High blood pressure often goes undetected because it has no warning signs or symptoms so it is important to get your blood pressure checked regularly.
 Adults ages 30 and older without high blood pressure should have their blood pressure checked yearly, but with heart risk factors, older age, borderline readings, or history of high blood pressure more frequent readings may be needed.

-Diabetes: The Top Cost
+Diabetes: A Top Cost

 Costs of Osteoarthritis & Joint Problems

-OA is caused from the gradual wear and tear of the cartilage between the bone causing pain, stiffness and inflammation.
+Osteoarthritis (OA) is the most common form of arthritis and affects more than 30 million adults in the U.S. OA is caused from the gradual wear and tear of the cartilage between the bone causing pain, stiffness and inflammation.
 This chronic condition is more common as we age and often results in a knee or hip replacement.
 Medications, physical therapy, and hospitalization for surgery all contribute to the cost.
 Maintaining a healthy body weight and non-weight bearing exercise like swimming or cycling may help to keep the joints mobile without pain.

 Chronic Obstructive Pulmonary Disease (COPD) and Asthma